 From the moment the title screen appeared and I heard the cheerful main theme, childhood memories of playing Yoshi’s Story on N64 came flooding back.
 While nostalgia can often be dangerous, its presence here serves as an example of the consistency and careful consideration present in first-party Nintendo games.

-In most of my gaming experiences I find background music to be largely forgettable, rarely sticking with me once I’ve put down the controller.
+In most of my gaming experience, I find background music to be largely forgettable, rarely sticking with me once I’ve put down the controller.
 However, the 22 different tracks that make up Yoshi’s Crafted World’s OST feel like they’ve taken over a part of my brain, for better or worse.
 From the cheerful melodies that play at the start of your journey, to the menacing drum-heavy beats that play during boss battles, Crafted World always does a great job at setting the scene with its music.

 This is perfectly complimented by the game’s visual style, which looks as carefully-handcrafted as Woolly World did, swapping out softer fabrics for more tactile, cardboard-textured backgrounds.
 This makes every level look like a diorama that could have been crafted by a kid for a school art project and covers a wide-selection of themes ranging from a lush jungle, a spooky forest, a Japanese dojo, the wild west, outer space, the list goes on and on.
 Developer Good-Feel has been on a hot streak when it comes to designing the art for Yoshi and Kirby games, stemming all the way back to Kirby’s Epic Yarn on the Wii.

 What caught my attention most about the game’s presentation is the amount of detail that was put into creating Yoshi’s costumes, a new feature for Crafted World.
 These unique outfits match the game’s DIY-aesthetic and always lined up with the theme of the world you received them in.
-Some of my favorites include an old-fashioned train railcar that comes with a metal chimney pipe-hat that Yoshi wears on his head and another that resembles a bullet bill whose arms will flail about whenever Yoshi flutter jumps.
+Some of my favorites include an old-fashioned train railcar that comes with a metal chimney pipe-hat that Yoshi wears on his head and another that resembles a bullet bill whose arms will bash about whenever Yoshi flutter jumps.

 There’s also the fact Crafted World features fully animated cutscenes, which I didn’t anticipate at all.
-These scenes make the experience more immersive, thanks cinematic camera angles and player decided actions that you get to see play out on screen.
+These scenes make the experience more immersive, thanks to cinematic camera angles and player decided actions that you get to see play out on screen.
 This led to me feeling more invested in the game’s story and its world.

 The story begins with the Yoshis living peacefully on Yoshi’s Island, where at its peak rests the Sundream Stone, a relic which possesses the power to make anyone’s dreams come true.
 Bowser Jr. and Kamek attempt to steal the stone and use it for evil but in a struggle with the Yoshis lose grip, sending the Sundream’s gems flying across the world.
 The Yoshis then set out on an adventure to reclaim all of the gems and restore harmony to their island with the evil duo attempting to thwart their efforts at every turn.